Yandex Cloud

 1. Create a CAPTCHA in Yandex Cloud.

-2. Copy keys from the CAPTCHA info page.
+2. Copy the keys from the CAPTCHA details page.

-3. Add the CAPTCHA widget code to your HTML page.
+3. Add the CAPTCHA widget code on your HTML page.

-4. Check the user's response by sending a POST request.
+4. Check the user's response via a POST request.

-• For the Business and Premium support plans, contact support.
+• For Business and Premium accounts, contact support.

-• In other cases, contact your account manager to get you in touch with their support team.
+• Otherwise, contact your account manager who will put you in touch with technical support.

 Getting startedGetting started

-1. Navigate to the management console.
-Log in to Yandex Cloud or register if you do not have an account yet.
+1. Open the management console.
+Log in to Yandex Cloud or sign up if you have not already.

-2. On the Yandex Cloud Billing page, make sure you have a billing account linked and its status is ACTIVE or TRIAL_ACTIVE.
+2. On the Yandex Cloud Billing page, make sure you have an ACTIVE or TRIAL_ACTIVE billing account.
 If you do not have a billing account, create one.

 Create a CAPTCHACreate a CAPTCHA